bolt/docs/docs/contenttypes/intro.md

 ### Grouping ContentTypes in the sidebar

-If you have a larger number of ContentTypes, the siebar in Bolt's backend might look too cluttered.
+If you have a larger number of ContentTypes, the sidebar in Bolt's backend might look too cluttered.
 To make your the sidebar tidier, you can group several ContentTypes together in the sidebar menu, using the `show_in_menu` option.